Colorado Elopement Guide

 (Crested Butte)

 A mellow gravel road through one of the largest aspen groves on Earth.
-In late September this is the single best fall-color ceremony backdrop in Colorado, and your ceremony spot is wherever we park.
-Regular cars fine in summer/fall.
+In late September this is the single best fall color ceremony backdrop in Colorado, and your ceremony spot is wherever we park.
+Regular cars are fine in summer/fall.

 Trout Lake